 2. Wine Keys

 Whether it’s for the chef in your life or a bartender, for some reason or other, wine keys always seem to disappear.
-Pocket size wine keys are perfect for on the job, but other corkscrew sets are helpful for wine aficionados; in fact, any of the Front of House team would find a new wine key useful!
+Corkscrew sets are helpful for wine aficionados; in fact, any of the Front of House team would find a new wine key useful!

 3. German Knives

 A knife is at the top of the list for best gifts to give food lovers, but there’s a catch.
 Most chefs would prefer to hold their knives before making an investment.
 They fall in love with the feel of the knife before they do the actual make of it.
 That is, until it comes to German and Japanese knives.
 German knives are the most widely used and favored of chefs.
 You can basically get any type of German steel knife (boning, paring, slicing, etc.) and your foodie will be happy.